"Horses should be trained in such as

 Shake'n fork, a revolutionary

-took my wife Dianne and I to horse expos', and watching the various performances was
+often took my wife Dianne and I to horse expos', and watching the

 other types of riding I became a more informed horse owner.